 - Course Descriptions

 - Contact Information

 - Community Arts School

-student, surrounded by other creative people who share their interests.
-They will live in SUNY New Paltz dorms with their fellow art students and spend their days working alongside these people, sharing ideas and becoming stronger artists together.
-In addition, they will work with the exhibiting artists who teach them and meet the special visiting artists invited to campus to lecture and show artwork in the evenings.
+While surrounded by other creative people who share similar interests, participants will experience life as a college art student.
+Living in SUNY New Paltz residence halls with fellow art students and spending their days working alongside each other, participants will share ideas and become stronger artists together.
+In addition, they will work with the professional artists/faculty who teach them, and in the evening meet guest artists invited to campus to give presentations about their work.